MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/concepts-limits.md

 - Currently, storage auto-grow feature isn't available.
 You can monitor the usage and increase the storage to a higher size.
 - When the storage usage reaches 95% or if the available capacity is less than 5 GiB whichever is more, the server is automatically switched to **read-only mode** to avoid errors associated with disk-full situations.
 In rare cases, if the rate of data growth outpaces the time it takes switch to read-only mode, your Server may still run out of storage.
 - - We recommend to set alert rules for `storage used` or `storage percent` when they exceed certain thresholds so that you can proactively take action such as increasing the storage size.
 For example, you can set an alert if the storage percent exceeds 80% usage.
-- If you are using logical replication, then you must drop the logical replication slot in the primary server if the corresponding subscriber no longer exists.
+- If you're using logical replication, then you must drop the logical replication slot in the primary server if the corresponding subscriber no longer exists.
 Otherwise the WAL files start to get accumulated in the primary filling up the storage.
-If the storage threshold exceeds certain threshold and if the logical replication slot is not in use (due to non-available subscriber), Flexible server automatically drops that unused logical replication slot.
+If the storage threshold exceeds certain threshold and if the logical replication slot isn't in use (due to non-available subscriber), Flexible server automatically drops that unused logical replication slot.
 That action releases accumulated WAL files and avoids your server becoming unavailable due to storage getting filled situation.

 ### Networking

 - Moving in and out of VNET is currently not supported.